 Start with just one course, COMP 1409 - Introduction to Software Development 1 and achieve 70% or better.
 This will determine if you have an aptitude for writing code.
 If you do not receive at least 70% then you should repeat COMP 1409 before attempting COMP 1451 or consider other education.

 Those successful in COMP 1409 with 70% or better may then move on to COMP 1451.

 Do not attempt to take COMP 1409 and COMP 1451 simultaneously.

-Do not attempt multiple COMP 2xxx programming languages at the same time as this usually results in a fail.
+Please do not attempt multiple COMP 2xxx programming languages at the same time as this usually results in a fail.